 Services that do not meet the above criteria should be arranged as employment using a New Employee Form and other required paperwork (I-9 Form, state and federal tax forms, etc).

 Accounts Payable will automatically process payments as scheduled in an executed contract unless they are informed of changes due to incomplete or unsatisfactory work or for any other reason.
-Alternatively, the contracting department may reserve the option to prepare a check request for each payment due according to the contract.

 When drafting an Independent Contractor Agreement, please keep the following items in mind: